 - Plan for Tools and Supplies - Related to the previous item, the facilitator needs to think through the various exercises they will use and the tools and supplies that will be required.
 If the team is co-located, perhaps no tools are are required and the only supplies are a few sticky notes or flip charts.
 If the team is distributed, then the facilitators job is more difficult.
 Webex, GotoMeeting, and Lync can all be used, but frankly they suck for collaboration.
 I’ve seen teams used TastyCupcakes, Innovation Games, or even simple Google Docs and they were all more effective at encouraging collaboration.
 As a facilitator, think through what tools you will use, how people will access, permissions and technology requirements, etc.

 - Plan for Full Participation - A typical team will have a few members who are very vocal about what they think and share their opinion freely.
-Other team members will be more thoughtful and introspective.
+Other team members will be more thoughtful and introspective and will need quiet time to process what they are thinking.
 Plan specific activities that will leverage input from everyone.
 In particular, team members should all have a say in which improvement actions they will undertake.
 So do voting or other participatory decision-making techniques are very important.

 - Enroll Others - Even though you are the facilitator, it doesn’t mean you have to do everything yourself.
 Invite others to participate in the meeting as timekeepers or recorders, or to facilitate a specific discussion or the entire meeting.
 There is no need for you to do everything, and their participation will give them more ownership and appreciation for your role.